initc3/ic3-website/content/events/blockchainforwallstreet.md

 ---
-name: "Blockchain for Wall Street" in NYC
+name: '"Blockchain for Wall Street" in NYC'
 location: New York City, NY
 start: 2016-11-29
 end: 2016-11-29